fuxonauts/webpage-content/content/events/2025_06A/index.de.md

 sequel_times: []
 ---

-Daddy, what did YOU do in the Great War was a propaganda poster frst used to recruit British soldiers during World War One.
+Daddy, what did YOU do in the Great War was a propaganda poster first used to recruit British soldiers during World War One.
 For the ART OFF project, I have printed a thousand stickers showing the face of ‘Daddy’.
 I intend to place some of these along the routes between the artists houses.
 At 2025 I will display the poster in its original form, except for a cut out circle which removes the face of ‘Daddy’ from his original habitat.